bishal9301/Time-Table-Automation/README.md

 ## Acknowledgements

-Special thanks to Professor Neeraj Tyagi for initiating and mentoring this project.
+I am grateful to my team members, for their collaboration, innovative ideas, and relentless efforts.
+Their contributions were invaluable and made this project a success.